badKAPAV/Play.co/README.md

-# Play.co
+# 🎵 Play.co - A Music App for Creators, by Creators

-A music streaming application made using Flutter and Firebase using Bloc and Cubit for Advanced State Management.
-Users can upload and stream music in the app.
-It also supports high quality music (.flac).
-Its minimalistic yet useful UI is very easy to use.
+Play.co is a modern music streaming app built with **Flutter**, following **clean architecture** principles.
+It uses **Bloc (Cubit)** for state management and **Firebase** as the backend.
+Play.co lets users search for songs, enjoy smooth animations, and will soon allow creators to upload and share their own music with the world.

 ## Getting Started